Stephen Rice (judge): After the Glorious Revolution

-After James II's flight, Tyrconnell sent Rice to France with William Stewart, 1st Viscount Mountjoy, whom he wished to be rid of, and they left Dublin on 10 January 1689.
+After James II's flight from England during the Glorious Revolution of 1688, Tyrconnell sent Rice to France with William Stewart, 1st Viscount Mountjoy, whom he wished to be rid of, and they left Dublin on 10 January 1689.
 Mountjoy's instructions were to say that any attempt on Ireland would be hopeless, but he was sent to the Bastille as soon as he reached Paris.
 Rice urged an immediate invasion, and returned to Ireland with James in the following March.
 He became a commissioner of the Jacobite treasury, and was in Limerick during the first siege of the town in 1690.
 After William III's repulse there in August 1690, he went again to France, and returned with Tyrconnell.
 They brought some money, and landed at Galway in January 1691.

 However, following the Battle of the Boyne in July 1690, it had become clear that the Jacobite cause was ruined.
 A patent which would have made Rice a baron in the Jacobite peerage as Lord Monteagle was found in Dublin, waiting to be signed by the now-exiled James II.
-The Crown adjudged Rice to be within the Articles of Limerick, and he remained in Ireland in possession of his estate.
+Following the end of the war, The Crown adjudged Rice to be within the Articles of Limerick, and he remained in Ireland in possession of his estate.
 He does not seem to have returned to his practice as a barrister, but on 22 February 1703 he appeared without a gown at the bar of the Irish House of Commons, and on the 28 at that of the Lords, to argue against the Act to prevent the further growth of popery, and in favour of the articles of Limerick.
 He was accompanied by Sir Toby Butler, James's Solicitor General for Ireland, who made a memorable speech denouncing the Popery Act as being "against the laws of God and man".

 Rice died on 16 February 1715, aged 78.

 Family

-Rice married Mary, the daughter of Thomas Fitzgerald of County Limerick, and had several children.
-His eldest son, Edward, converted from Catholicism to the Anglican Church of Ireland, in order to save his estate from passing in gavelkind.
+Rice married Phyllis, the daughter of Edward Fanning of County Limerick, and had several children.
+His eldest grandson, Edward, converted from Catholicism to the Anglican Church of Ireland, in order to save his estate from passing in gavelkind.
 Edward's nephew, Stephen, married a daughter of the Spring family, and their eldest son, Thomas Spring Rice, became Baron Monteagle of Brandon, the title that James II had intended to confer upon Rice before his deposing.